erlpic

 2024-03-31

 For the hackers who study the blade, the preferred method of collaborating is with email patches.
 Both git and email are decentralized.
 Git was initially designed around the idea of emailing patches.
 Then, the GitHub empire introduced the world to PR’s.
 Now, it dominates the way developers think about collaborating.
 The hacker art of email patches has nearly been wiped out.
 This blog post is meant to help other developers revive the lost art.
+More seriously, this is a workflow I have figured out while using SourceHut.
+In my experience, most blog posts focus on sending git patches while leaving receiving patches an exercise for the reader.
+In this post, I will dive into how you can use himalaya, the email client, to quickly receive patches and add them to your git log like a true hacker.

 Continue reading 